-Unrestricted net assets - Net assets that are not subject to donor imposed stipulations.
+Unrestricted net assets - Net assets that are not subject to donor imposed stipulations, but may be designated for specific purposes by action of the Board of Trustees.

 Temporarily restricted net assets - Net assets subject to donor imposed or legal stipulations that may or will be met either by actions of the Foundation and/or the passage of time.
+When the restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.

 Permanently restricted net assets - Net assets subject to donor imposed stipulations that they be maintained permanently by the Foundation.
-Generally, the donors of these assets permit the Foundation to use all or part of the income earned on related investments for general or specific purposes.
+Generally, the donors of these assets permit the Foundation to use all or part of the income earned on related investments for general or specific purposes in support of the University.